Collaboration Statistics [2026]: 55+ Teamwork Stats, Trends & Insights

 Digital Collaboration Tool Statistics

-- 91% of organizations now use at least one AI-powered tool in the workplace, making digital collaboration technology a standard part of business operations.
+• AI Adoption: 91% of organizations use at least one AI-powered workplace tool.
 (KPMG Global AI Pulse 2026)

-- Organizations are rapidly expanding their use of AI technologies and integrating multiple AI tools into everyday workflows.
+• AI Expansion: Organizations continue expanding AI across everyday workflows.
 (KPMG Global AI Pulse 2026)

-- Focus time has fallen to its lowest level in three years as workers balance growing communication and collaboration demands.
+• Focus Time: Employee focus time has fallen to its lowest level in three years.
 (ActivTrak State of the Workplace 2026)

-- Multitasking increased by 12% year over year, highlighting the challenges employees face in increasingly digital work environments.
+• Multitasking: Workplace multitasking increased 12% year over year.
 (ActivTrak State of the Workplace 2026)

-- Nearly two-thirds of organizations report achieving measurable business value from their AI investments.
+• Business Value: Nearly two-thirds of organizations report measurable business value from AI investments.
 (KPMG Global AI Pulse 2026)

 Did You Know?